dat17v1/21_Console_inputs/README.md

     System.out.println("You wrote: " + input);
 </pre>

 Other ways of doing the same would be to use a:

-1. BufferedReader class
+* BufferedReader class
 or a:
-2. Scanner Class
+* Scanner Class

+We will look at that later this semester.